polina-baron/polina-baron.github.io/index.md

 Earlier, I studied at the Higher School of Economics in Moscow, where I worked with Professor Alexandra (Sasha) Skripchenko.

-I have also worked outside my primary research area: at Microsoft Research on the foundations of convex optimization, and at the Institute for Mathematical and Statistical Innovation on applications of topological data analysis and statistical physics to models of brain activity relevant to Alzheimer's disease.
+I have also worked outside my primary research area: at Microsoft Research New York on the foundations of convex optimization, and at the Institute for Mathematical and Statistical Innovation (IMSI) on applications of topological data analysis and statistical physics to models of brain activity relevant to Alzheimer's disease.

 Outside mathematics, I write speculative fiction, crochet, swim, and hike.